jvgrootveld/dotfiles/README.md

 stow -Rv ...
 ```

+## Terminal Emulator
+I use [Alacritty](https://github.com/alacritty/alacritty) as my main Terminal Emulator.
+See dotfiles for configuration.

 ## Shells
 I use zsh as my main shell.
 I used to use [zprezto](https://github.com/sorin-ionescu/prezto) but migrated to an minimal own implementation because it didn't use like 90% of it.
 Some configurations are inspired by zprezto though.